Reginald Wingate: Honours and decorations

 He was awarded the Order of Osmanieh 2nd Class.

 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) on 11 November 1898.

-In 1901 he was promoted to the Order of the Medjidieh 1st Class, and in 1905 to the Order of the Osmanieh 1st Class.
+In 1901 he was promoted to the Order of the Medjidie 1st Class, and in 1905 to the Order of the Osmanieh 1st Class.

 In 1905 received the honorary degree of Doctor of Civil Law from the University of Oxford.

 He was appointed Knight Grand Cross of the Royal Victorian Order (GCVO) on 17 January 1912, Knight Grand Cross of the Order of the Bath (GCB) in the 1914 King's Birthday Honours, and Knight Grand Cross of the Order of the British Empire (GBE) in the 1918 New Year Honours.
 He was made Honorary Colonel of the 7th Battalion, Manchester Regiment on 16 December 1914, and a Colonel Commandant of the Royal Artillery on 17 May 1917.

 In 1915 he was awarded the Grand Cordon of the Order of the Nile, and in 1917 the Grand Cordon of the Order of Mohammed Ali.

 He was made a Knight of the Venerable Order of St John in 1919.

 He was awarded the Efficiency Decoration in 1935.
 He was also appointed a Deputy Lieutenant for the County of East Lothian.